Call: (450) 672-7360 ext 345

 The in-text citation gives just enough details to point your reader to the source of information found in your list of references.
 For a sample paper in APA style visit the Purdue University Online Writing Lab.

 Indicate the author’s last name, the year of publication and the page number(s).
-The name may be mentioned in the text or within the parentheses at the end of the cited material.
+Note that you are not required to include page numbers when you are paraphrasing.
+The author may be mentioned in the text or within the parentheses at the end of the cited material.

 Levan (2012) explains that “violence is not condemned, and is often revered among inmates” (p.
 63).

-The prison environment is organized as a heirarchy where inmates have different roles depending on where they find themselves within this structure (Levan, 2012, pp. 42-43).
+The prison environment is organized as a heirarchy where inmates have different roles depending on where they find themselves within this structure (Levan, 2012).

 Indicate both last names, the date and the page number.
 When using a parenthetical reference at the end of the cited material, separate the authors’ names by an ampersand (&).